 What Is The Largest Inner Planet

-Nov 05, 2025 · 10 min read
+10 min read

 Our solar system is a fascinating place, filled with planets, moons, asteroids, and comets.
-Among these celestial bodies, the inner planets—Mercury, Venus, Earth, and Mars—hold a special place.
+In practice, among these celestial bodies, the inner planets—Mercury, Venus, Earth, and Mars—hold a special place.
 These rocky worlds, closest to the Sun, offer a diverse range of environments, from the scorching heat of Mercury to the potentially habitable conditions of Mars.
 But which of these inner planets reigns supreme in terms of size?
 The answer is Earth, our own home planet.

 Main Subheading